Being Lutheran

 The dynamics:

 Growing in a life of trust and obedience is not done in our own strength.
 Justification and Sanctification always are present together, though they have different definitions.
 Justification not only brings us into God’s family in the first place, but continues as the solid basis for our sanctification day by day.
 If I have a moral failure, it is not that I must do something so that God accepts me again, for God’s acceptance of me in justification was never based on my moral qualities.
 Because my justification stands firm, I not only can be sure of forgiveness, but that God is on my side as He works in me to combat my moral weak points.
 I am always “justified saint” and “undeserving sinner” at the same time.
 Imagine a vertical line intersecting a horizontal line.
 The vertical line is my relationship with God: I am passive, and God makes me righteous as a free gift.
 The horizontal line is my resulting relationship with the people around me.
 I am active in doing righteous things toward them, not in order to be saved, but as an expression of my new life.
 Both usages are found in Ephesians 2:8-10.
 10: “By grace are you saved, through faith, and that not of yourself, it is a gift of God, not of works, so that no one can boast.
-For we are God’s workmanship created in Christ Jesus for good works, that God has ordained beforehand for us to do.”
-More on Sanctification © Jim Found June 17, 2005
+For we are God’s workmanship created in Christ Jesus for good works, that God has ordained beforehand for us to do.” © Jim Found June 17, 2005

 Go to “Denominations” menu page Go to Jim Found home page Go to Mission resources page Go to Church History menu